horia141/jupiter/docs/concepts/metrics.md

 * Create a metric via `metric-create`.
 * Remove a metric via `metric-archive`.
-* Change the name via `metric-update`, or by changing the name of the page in Notion.
+* Change the name or icon via `metric-update`, or by changing them in Notion.
 * Change the collection project via `metric-update`.
 This cannot be changed from Notion.
 * Change the collection period via `metric-update`.
 This cannot be changed from Notion.
 * Change the unit via `metric-update`.
 This cannot be changed from Notion.